wRadion/RM2ExCoop/README.md

 You will need to install .NET Desktop Runtime 6.0: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

+## How to use

+1. Open a .z64 Rom
+2. Configure the settings
+3. Click "Run RM2C"
+4. Configure the output Mod settings
+5. Click "Run C2ExCoop"
+6. You will find your mod folder inside the RM2ExCoop folder, called "mod".
+Copy this folder in the "mods" directory of sm64ex-coop.

 ## Notes

 This program is still in development.
 If you have any issues with it, please send me the detail of the issue to me on Discord.